We will use our new High Holy Day Machzor for the second time this year. You will not be able to follow the services with the old Gates of Repentance.

 Why do we need a new machzor?

-Our current Machzor, Gates of Repentance, has served the Bet David well for many years.
+Our old Machzor, Gates of Repentance, served the Bet David well for many years.
 When it was first published in 1978, it represented exciting and progressive liturgical innovation.
 However, today it is beginning to feel dated.
 The fact that it does not include transliteration is a stumbling block for many in our communities.
 So too, many of today’s Jews feel disconnected from prayer and from theological and ideological concepts that do not seem consistent with a contemporary sensibility.
 Like Mishkan Tfilah, our Shabbat prayer book, Mishkan HaNefesh makes strides towards a multi-vocality that creates a space for all to inhabit, offering a multiplicity of different approaches.
 Through updated translations, elucidating essays, rich commentary, and a beautiful selection of poetry, Mishkan HaNefesh provides an environment for those of all backgrounds to find meaning in the High Holy Days.

 Why should we switch to Mishkan HaNefesh?